 Neurology

-The exact cause of ALS is unknown, but researchers believe it results from a combination of genetic and environmental factors.
+The exact cause of ALS is not fully understood.
+Research suggests a combination of genetic mutations and environmental triggers.

 Early signs of ALS include muscle twitching, cramps, weakness in the hands or feet, slurred speech, and difficulty performing daily tasks.